 Strategic decisions on market entry model and market prioritization as the basis of a playbook

 First, we clarify which market entry model can be considered for the industry and the target markets in general.
-There are many market entry models, such as pure export, cooperation with intermediaries like distributors, joint venture, opening a branch office with own employees, buying up companies, licensing and franchising models, self-employed local sales on a commission basis, and, and, and.
+There are many market entry models, such as pure export, cooperation with intermediaries like distributors, joint ventures, opening a branch office with own employees, buying up companies, licensing and franchising models, self-employed local sales on a commission basis and so on.

 The playbook for international market entry in series production

 First, let’s address the question of what a playbook is in the first place.
 Basically, a playbook describes a repeatable process for using steps that have been tried and tested once when entering a new market over and over again.
 Doesn’t sound that complicated, does it?
 If you go into the depths of the contents of an internationalization playbook, the word that sounds so logical does take on a decent dimension of complexity.

 Different countries have more similarities than one would expect at first glance.
 If there is an elaborated playbook, the effort of expansion for each country is reduced, but the reduced effort also depends on the existing synergies.
 For example, Dropbox has been able to apply its existing sales and marketing approaches in several countries at once, namely Norway, Sweden, Denmark, Finland, Australia, New Zealand, Canada and the UK.
 Thus, also in countries of different continents.

 Uber’s playbook, for example, includes the first steps in market entry, which are made up of a 3-person team.
 One person takes care of marketing towards customers, one takes care of drivers and the third does all the project management.
 Only when the first milestones are reached, local staff is hired.
 A 3-person landing team is anchored in the playbook as a standard.